mattmc3/antidote/README.md

 ### Branch

-You can also specify a branch to download, if you don’t want the `main` branch for whatever reason.
+You can also specify a branch to download, if you don't want the `main` branch for whatever reason.

 Example: